- » Account Request

 If you only expect to be accessing your HSU Network Folder on campus, you can set up a mapped drive, which makes the folder appear as an additional hard drive on your computer.
 Under Windows, it will show up as a drive in MyComputer; Macintosh users will see an icon on their desktop.

-Staff and Faculty should contact their ITC for assistance in connecting to their Network Folder before consulting the instructions below to set up the mapped drive.
+Staff and Faculty should contact their ITC for assistance in connecting to their Network Folder before following the instructions below to set up the mapped drive.

 To configure a mapped drive, you will need to have available: